Toronto Employment Agency Owner was Sentenced for Tax Fraud in Canada

 Employer, a GST registrant, hires temporary labour workers through a 3rd-party Staffing Agency, StaffingCo.
 StaffingCo then charges Employer for the cost of the workers and GST/HST which allows Employer to claim Income Tax Credits for the GST/HST based on the invoices provided by StaffingCo.
 However, StaffingCo then absconds without remitting the GST/HST.
 Sometimes StaffingCo will hire a subcontractor to provide the labour and the subcontractor later disappears with the GST/HST that should have been remitted before the CRA could collect them.

 Other common tax fraud issues with Staffing Agencies include using multiple bank accounts but only reporting revenues from some of them, and doing unreported cash transactions.
-The consequence is that the CRA will generally commence a tax audit of the business that hired the Staffing Agency as well as the staffing agency itself.
-The CRA will then try to gather evidence that the business owners either knew or should have known that the Staffing Agency was a sham and that often leads to a reassessment to deny the Input Tax Credits or the income tax expenses already claimed by the business.
+The consequence is that the CRA will generally commence a tax audit of the business that hired the temp Staffing Agency as well as the staffing agency itself.
+The CRA will then try to gather evidence that the business owners either knew or should have known that the temp Staffing Agency was a sham and that often leads to a reassessment to deny the Input Tax Credits or the income tax expenses already claimed by the business.
 To tackle this issue, the CRA has also issued an increasing number of section 288 and 289 Requests for Information under the Excise Tax Act in recent years to seek compliance on taxpayers who failed to provide the requested information.

 Therefore, it is critical for business owners to seek professional tax advice from an experienced Canadian tax lawyer to understand both their obligations to the CRA and protections available to them when served with such requests.